openjs-foundation/community-fund/programs/yearly-awards.md

-# Yearly collabor awards at OpenJS World
+# Yearly collaborator awards at OpenJS World

 Awards are made in the following categories each year:
 * Outstanding new contributor